tapis-project/authenticator/README.md

 directory).migrations
 4. `docker-compose up -d authenticator` - start a new version of the Authenticator.

+#### Updates to the Existing Schema
+If you change any of the SQL table schemas, either via a change to one of the existing `db.model` classes or a new `db.models` class in `models.py`, you will need to generate a new migration version.
+We use alembic to manage migrations.
+Here are the steps:

+0. First, start up the authenticator stack (including postgres database) as is, before making any changes.
+1. Make changes to the models.py file to reflect the updates you want to make.
+2. Rebuild the containers (``make build``), specifically need the migrations container to be rebuilt.
+3. Exec into a new migrations container: docker run -it --entrypoint=bash --network=authenticator_authenticator tapis/authenticator-migrations
+4. Once inside the container:
+  $ flask db migrate
+  $ flask db upgrade
+Note that the migrate step should create a new migration Python source file in /home/tapis/migrations/versions/ Note also that the upgrade step (that applies the generated file) could fail if, for example, your changes include a new, non-nullable field.
+For such changes, you will need to make custom changes to the migration Python source file.
+6. Back outside of the container, copy the migration file to the migrations directory within this repo.
+7. Be sure to update the migrations Python source file, as needed.
+There are good references on the web for how to do this; see, for example, https://medium.com/the-andela-way/alembic-how-to-add-a-non-nullable-field-to-a-populated-table-998554003134

 #### Configuring Custom IdPs
 When testing the custom IdP configurations (for example, for the github-demo or icicle tenants),